Check Your Eligibility

 Stage 3

-Cancer has grown larger or spread to nearby lymph nodes
+The cancer has spread beyond the larynx or to nearby lymph nodes

 Stage 4